4rr0wh34d/Nike-warehouse-management/README.md

 ![Highest quantity](/images/read_file.jpg)

 ## Credits
-Thanks to the lecturer,mentor and whole of hyperiondev team without whom this project would not have been possible.
+Thanks to the lecturers,mentor and whole of hyperiondev team without whom this project would not have been possible.